 My recording environment is not ideal.
-I record my conversations in my dining-room, and my guests are recording from wherever they are with a wide range of wired and wireless headsets/mics, some even use onboard mics and speakers.
+I recorded my conversations in my dining-room, and now my study, and my guests are recording from wherever they are with a wide range of wired and wireless headsets/mics, some even use onboard mics and speakers.
 As such, since I realised I needed to actually care about the quality of my audio (about three episodes in) I've spent an unreasonable amount of my life mucking around with noise reduction and cleanup.

 Every time I tried to search for new or alternate ways of doing this better, somebody would mention Izotope RX.
 And each time I would find a new way that would hopefully be reusable for future recordings.
 But with my inconsistent recording environment, that wasn't going to happen.
 Enter Black Friday sales at a time when I was flipping off my laptop for the nth time that editing run.